dodopayments/dodo-adapters/packages/convex/README.md

 Integration Steps:

-Follow Steps 1-3 from the Checkout Functions section, then:
+Follow Steps 1-3 from the Checkout Function section, then:

 Step 4: Create a customer portal action.